user-cube/devops-cheatsheet/docs/ci-cd/argocd/ldap-integration.md

 ## Define policies for user groups

-The LDAP integration is now working, you need to set permissions according to groups and roles, you can do this by editing the configmap with all security policies.
+The LDAP integration is now working; you need to set permissions according to groups and roles.
+You can do this by editing the configmap with all security policies.

 ```bash
 kubectl edit configmaps argocd-rbac-cm -n argocd